Academic staff in post

-Applications should be made through the department and will be recorded formally by the academic appointments team.
+Applications should be made through the department and will be recorded formally by the academic HR team.
 Central University publishes details of provisions.

-Information about fellowships and other support from research councils, foundations, and other sources is available here.
+Information about career development and training for early career academics is available here.
+Information about fellowships and other support from research councils, foundations and other sources is available here.

 variation of duties

 The Variation of Duties framework is designed for academic staff holding Associate Professorships jointly with college Tutorial Fellowships.
 It provides for periods with variation in the balance of duties between the college and university parts of joint appointments, enabling academics to focus on different aspects of their work at different stages in their careers.